mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * A guardrail about the journey size has been added.
 [Read more](../start/guardrails.md#journeys-guardrails-journeys)
 * Journey timeout management has been detailed [in the following section](../building-journeys/journey-gs.md#global_timeout).
 * Journey Optimizer [documentation home](../../ajo-home.md) page has been redesigned.
+* Recommendations about the Update Profiles activity have been added.
+[Read more](../building-journeys/update-profiles.md)

 ## November 2023 {#nov-2023}